-In the past year, the likes of Mikayla Nogueira, Meredith Duxbury, and Alix Earle have solidified their influence on millions, with their 'Get Ready With Me' makeup tutorials and skincare roundups flooding our feeds.
-Influencer recommendations alone have propelled hundreds of makeup, skin, and hair products to viral status.
-Dior Addict Lip Glow Oil, Mielle Rosemary Oil, and Rare Beauty Soft Pinch Liquid Blush (currently out of stock in 6 out of 11 shades available at Sephora) are just a handful of examples.
+In the past year, the likes of Mikayla Nogueira, Meredith Duxbury and Alix Earle have solidified their influence on millions, with their 'get ready with me' reels, makeup tutorials and skincare roundups flooding our feeds.
+Influencer recommendations alone have propelled hundreds of makeup, skin and hair products to viral status.
+Dior Addict Lip Glow Oil, Caudalie Instant Detox Mask and Rare Beauty Soft Pinch Liquid Blush (currently out of stock at Space NK and Sephora, its only UK stockists) are just a handful of examples.

 What is de-influencing?

 But if TikTok’s latest trend for de-influencing is anything to go by, it could all come crashing down.
 So far, the #deinfluencing hashtag has 151.5 million TikTok views.
-There you’ll spot beauty creators uncovering the truth about those supposedly 'game-changing' moisturizers, 'revolutionary' serums, and 'magic' concealers.
+There you’ll spot beauty obsessives uncovering the truth about those supposedly game-changing moisturisers, revolutionary serums and magic concealers.
 Instead of waxing lyrical about shiny new launches, they’re recommending what not to buy, or letting their followers in on the best affordable dupes.

 It’s no secret that we're spending an unprecedented amount of money on cosmetics.
 Data suggests that the global beauty industry market is valued at $511 billion.
 Influencers make a great deal of money from recommending products, too, whether organically or through sponsored posts.
 The influencer market as a whole is reported to reach $17.4 billion by the end of 2023.

 If you buy a product based on an influencer’s glowing recommendation, you expect it to work.
-Judging by countless new TikTok videos, however, many of these influencer-recommended beauty products just don’t live up to the hype.
-When they fall short, you’re right to feel cheated out of your hard-earned money — and that’s exactly why people are demanding honesty from the influencers they follow.
+Judging by countless new TikTok videos, however, many of these influencer-adored beauty products just don’t live up to the hype.
+When they fall short, you’re right to feel cheated out of your hard-earned money — and that’s exactly why beauty lovers are increasingly demanding honesty from the influencers they follow.
 De-influencing is leading the revolution against beauty influencers who post misleading reviews and promote overconsumption.

 Is de-influencing a good thing?

 This kind of thing isn’t dismissed on TikTok.
-It pulled the rose-colored glasses off millions of viewers who blindly trusted funny and personable creators, like Nogueira, or looked to influencers for genuine recommendations.
+It pulled the rose-coloured glasses off millions of viewers who blindly trusted funny and personable creators like Nogueira or looked to influencers for genuine recommendations.
 TikTokers coined the controversy #mascaragate.
-Nogueira wouldn't have technically broken any laws if she had worn false lashes, and the video was clearly signposted as a paid partnership.
+Nogueira wouldn't have technically broken any laws if she had worn false lashes and the video was clearly signposted as a paid partnership.
 But there is a lot to be said about how both beauty brands and content creators should be as honest as possible when trying beauty products on camera.